 HACA is committed to full compliance with federal, state and local fair housing laws and ordinances.
-HACA staff and the staff of our subsidiaries continue to attend fair housing training programs and workshops to deepen understanding with fair housing rules and procedures, as well as the rules and guidance related to Section 3 opportunities for public housing residents and rental assistance clients.
+HACA staff and the staff of our subsidiaries continue to attend fair housing training programs and workshops to deepen understanding with fair housing rules and procedures, as well as the rules and guidance related to Section 3 opportunities for rental assistance clients.

-With the suspension of the Assessment of Fair Housing process, HACA worked with 9 regional partners to produce the Central Texas Fair Housing Assessment, proceeding with a Regional Analysis of Impediments format while including many aspects of the AFH process.
+HACA continues to work with regional partners, including the City of Austin, in a fair housing assessment work group to implement suggestions from the Central Texas Fair Housing Assessment, a Regional Analysis of Impediments report.
 The overall goal of this approach is to help communities improve housing and economic conditions for all residents, in a way that best fits the community.
-Updates are available to interested parties at the website www.centraltexasfairhousing.org.